trpc-group/trpc-cpp/docs/en/http_protocol_upload_download_client.md

 * **Setting the length form/chunked form**

   Before creating the stream (client reader/writer), set the HTTP header information through the client_context.
 Choose between length form and chunked form.
-If the complete data length is known, use length form with "Content-Length:
+If the complete data length is known, use length form with "Content-Length: 104857600".
-  104857600".
 If the complete data length is unknown, use chunked form with "Transfer-Encoding: chunked".

 * **Sending the request header**

   The client does not need to send the request header. tRPC does not provide this method.
-When the stream is obtained, tRPC has already sent the request header.
+When the stream is obtained, tRPC-Cpp has already sent the request header.

 * **Reading the response header**

   If the ReadHeaders interface is executed successfully, it means that the response header from the server has been received.
 The HTTP status code (200, 404, etc.) can be obtained from the http_code parameter.
 These constants are also defined in tRPC, such as ResponseStatus::kOk.
 The response header can be obtained from the http_header parameter.

 * **Writing data**

   The user can continuously send data fragments to the server through the Write interface.
 If the user is using chunked form, there is no need to encode the transmitted data with chunked. tRPC will handle it automatically.
 If the user is using length form, the Write interface will report the kStreamStatusClientWriteContentLengthError error if the data sent by the user exceeds the set length.

 * **Completing the write**

   The user informs the reader/writer that all data has been sent through the WriteDone interface.
 If the user is using chunked form, the framework will send the chunked end flag to the server.
 If the user is using length form, the framework will check whether the length of the data sent by the user is consistent with the set length.
 If they are inconsistent, the kStreamStatusClientWriteContentLengthError error will be reported.
 Once the WriteDone interface is called, the user should not try to use the Write interface again.

 * Example code